pjeanjean/sle2020-artifact/README.md

  - A web application allowing both to use these microservices and to reconfigure their deployment
  - Scripts to set up a local Kubernetes cluster to be used for the deployment of the microservices
  - The paper Modular and distributed IDE
- - The results of our evaluations in the folder `eval-notebooks` contains
+ - The results of our evaluations in the folder `eval-notebooks`

 ## Setup